wp-plugins/mixtape-machine/assets/readme.txt

 = 0.9.1 =
 * I've added a harmless litlle string of random digits so that I can more easily track which sites are using the plugin.
 This will help me keep tabs on it and make improvements.

+= 0.9.2 =
+* A bug fix to work in jQuery no-conflict mode

 == Upgrade Notice ==

 = 0.9 =